MichalLytek/routing-controllers-multiparam/README.md

 #### Peer dependencies

-This package is only a simple plugin, so you have to install the `routing-controllers` package because it can't work without them.
+This package is only a plugin, so you have to install the `routing-controllers` package because it can't work without it.

 ## Usage